 Eureka!
-You discover that the green button has a 5% conversion rate compared with the 4.8% of the red button.
+You discover that the green button has a 5% conversion rate compared with the 4.8% of the red button and has statistical significance.
 It turns out that you committed a type 2 error because your sample size was too small.

 While it is impossible to completely avoid type 2 errors, it is possible to reduce the chance that they will occur by increasing your sample size.
-This means running an experiment for longer and gathering more data.
+This means running an experiment for longer and gathering more data to help you make the correct decision with your test results.
 This will help avoid reaching the false conclusion that an experiment does not have any impact, when it actually does.

 Another way to help prevent type 2 errors is to make big and bold changes to your web pages and apps during experiments.
 The larger the effect of a change, the smaller sample size you will require and the smaller the chance that you will not notice a change.
 A 25% increase in conversion rate is much easier to notice than a 0.001% increase.